-We are pleased to offer the following series of webinars (all times PDT).
+We are pleased to offer the following series of webinars (all times PDT, UTC−07:00).
 Each webinar is 60 minutes long.

-Webinars are $50 each or $200 for all webinars.
-To register for all webinars, select "Multi-webinar package" for one webinar and contact Mary Claire Meijer for the discount code to waive registration fees for the other webinars prior to registration.
+Webinars are $50 each or $250 for all webinars.
+To register for all webinars, select "Multi-webinar package" for one webinar.
+Before registering for the other webinars, contact Mary Claire Meijer for the discount code to waive registration fees for the remaining webinars.

 Introduction to Probability Management

 The discipline of probability management is a revolutionary approach for communicating uncertainty as data.
 It may be used with everyday software such as Excel, Matlab, and R. Unlike traditional techniques, it allows simulation models to be rolled up into consolidated risk statements.
 Topics include:

 The Flaw of Averages: Learn why expressing uncertainties as a single “average” numbers causes projects to be behind schedule, beyond budget, and below projection.
 Learn how to make consistently better decisions by explicitly modeling uncertainty.

 Communicating Uncertainty as Data: The discipline of probability management communicates uncertainty as arrays a data called SIPs (Stochastic Information Packets).
 SIPs may be communicated across platforms across the enterprise to generate consolidated risk statements.

 SIPmath, The Arithmetic of Uncertainty: Performing calculations with SIPs is called SIPmath.
 In native Excel, for example, you may add, multiply or use any other Excel formula on uncertainties using the same keystrokes you would have used for numbers.
 The magic is the Excel Data Table, which can perform thousands of simulation trials per keystroke.
 The free SIPmath tools available at our website make it easy to create such simulations, but the resulting models run in native Excel with no macros or add ins.

 Real World Examples: Examples of actual applications will be demonstrated including: